City-of-Helsinki/kukkuu/README.md

 - `docker compose run django python manage.py add_admin_user -u admin -p admin -e admin@example.com`
   - In case you don't have a running container yet

-The project is now running at http://localhost:8081
+The project is now running at http://localhost:8081 and using public Keycloak test environment for authentication.

 ### Development without Docker